52North/wps-gitalgorithm-repository/README.md

 Property name | Description
 ------------ | -------------
 Remote repository URL | URL of the GitHub repository to check out.
-Branch name | The branch name to check out.
-Future work, not yet implemented.
+Branch name | *Future work, not yet implemented.* The branch name to check out.
 Filename REGEX  | Only files that fit this REGEX will be used.
-Local repository directory | Local directory in which the remote repository will be cloned.
+Local repository directory | Local directory to which the remote repository will be cloned.
+The servlet container user needs write access.

 Currently, you have to restart the WPS to pull from the repository (will change once an option exist which re-initiates a repository once new parameters have been saved).